2014 Honorary Doctor of Letters from Simmons College

 2005-9 Series of open discussions on topics within Internet Studies at the Berkman Center

-Various I have occasionally led seminars at business meetings on marketing, Web 2.0, etc. For example in 2019 I led five seminars in Copenhagen on machine learning ethics.
+I have led seminars at business meetings on marketing, Web 2.0, etc. For example in 2019 I led five seminars in Copenhagen on machine learning ethics.

 1981-1986 Assistant Professor of Philosophy at Stockton State College.
 Courses included: Logic (formal and informal), Philosophy of Science, History of Philosophy (ancient, modern, contemporary), Existentialism and Phenomenology, Peace and Conflict, Ethics, Introduction to Computing